hhc0null/Dvorak2Qwerty/README.md

-Convert a string typed in Qwerty to Dvorak and vice versa under MIT License.
+Convert a string typed in Qwerty to Dvorak and vice versa. under MIT License.